astral-sh/uv/README.md

 uv venv  # Create a virtual environment at .venv.
 ```

-To activate the virtual environment
+To activate the virtual environment:

 ```shell
 # On macOS and Linux.